Ycube/idbydna/README.md

-## Project Title
+## IDbyDNA

 ### Setup
 - npm install
-- import tables into sqlite3
+- import tables into sqlite3 using correct .mode
 - point to your database inside server/sqlite.js

 ### Start